With an ever increasing popularity, standing seam metal roofing is a top choice for high-end as well as new construction homes.

 Typically, steel will rust/corrode when installed within 1 mile from ocean/sea/salt water.
 Even “corrosion resistant” / galvanized / Galvalume / G90 / G100 steel roof WILL RUST.

 Aluminum panels, on the other hand, are corrosion resistant and will survive well in this environment.
-Prices for aluminum start at $400 per square.
+Prices for aluminum standing seam panels start at $4 per square foot.

-Check out this roof near in Naples, FL (near Gulf of Mexico).
+Check out this aluminum standing seam metal roof near in Naples, FL (near the Gulf of Mexico).

 In terms of durability, both metals offer the same level of protection as aluminum.
-A copper roof costs about the same as zinc, and starts at $900-1,400 per square.
+A copper standing seam roof costs about the same as zinc, and starts at $9-14 per square foot for materials only.

 Yes, by far!
 If you are looking for the most budget friendly roofing material, composite shingles are your best friend.